What is the Employer-at-Injury Program?

-As an injured worker, returning to work can be a primary concern.
+As an injured worker, returning to work can be a concern.
 All parties benefit when a worker returns to work as quickly as possible after an on-the-job injury.
-The employer-at-injury program (EAIP) encourages the early return to work of injured workers by helping defray an employer’s early return-to-work costs and reducing claim costs.
+The Employer-at-Injury Program (EAIP) encourages the early return to work of injured workers by helping defray an employer’s early return-to-work costs and reducing claim costs.
 This voluntary program is funded by worker and employer contributions to the Workers’ Benefit Fund and is administered by the insurer responsible for the claim.
-The insurer helps the employer develop the early return-to-work job (transitional work), make purchases and request reimbursement from the department.
+The insurer helps the employer develop the early return-to-work job (transitional work), make EAIP worksite modification purchases, and request reimbursement from the department.

 makes an employer eligible?